crslade/crslade.github.io/_projects/health-study-sensor.md

 category: research
 ---

-In coordination with the [Hawaii Digital Health lab](https://peterwashington.github.io) at the University of Hawaii - Manoa, we are conducting a study to see how screen time and study habits affect the mental health of college students.
+In coordination with the [Hawaii Digital Health lab](https://peterwashington.github.io) at the University of Hawaii - Manoa, we are conducting a study to see how screen time and study habits affect the stress level of college students.
 The health sensor app is designed to collect this data securely and privately.

 # Privacy Policy

 Our number one priority is to make sure that your privacy is maintained throughout the study.
 To ensure your privacy, ALL DATA will be anonymous.
-The mobile app will generate a unique identifier for each participant, but there will be no way to connect that identifier with you (the participant).
-You cannot see the identifier within the app nor will the identifier be shared with your instructor.
+There will be no way to connect the data provided by the app with you (the participant).
 The research team will never be able to connect you with this identifier.
 Your name, email, course, or any other personally identifiable information will not be associated with this identifier.

 # What do I need to do?

 All you need to do to participate in this study is install the app.
 The app will request your consent to participate in the study.
 (The consent information is also provided below.)
 The app will request to use your location (see below), but **it will only use your location when you enter or exit the library**.
-You can then check in by reporting whether you are happy, ok, or sad.
+You can then check in by reporting whether your stress level is good, ok, or bad.
 The app will send daily notifications reminding you to check in each day.
 You can see your progress on the app.
-After 30 days, the study will be finished and you can take a screenshot of your app and submit it to your instructor for extra credit.
-You need to check in at least 21 of the 30 days to receive all of the extra credit.
+After 30 days, the study will be finished and you can take a screenshot of the app and submit it to your instructor for extra credit.
+Please see Canvas or your instructor for details about the extra credit.

 # FAQ